 Summary table and description of substitution agents.
 One-page, A4 PDF sheet convenient to print & pin.

-In this part you'll find out how to implement substitution treatment in a prison and you'll read about the role of psychological and social care in prison.
+In this part you'll find out how to implement MAT in a prison and you'll read about the role of psychological and social care in prison.

-In this part we showing how to implement substitution treatment in a prison
+In this part we showing how to implement MAT in a prison

 Example substitution guidelines for penal institutions in Austria

-This video presents the model of opiate substitution treatment (OST) in managing opioid dependence of inmates in the Republic of Moldova.
+This video presents the model of MAT in managing opioid dependence of inmates in the Republic of Moldova.
 It was produced by the Council of Europe's Pompidou Group in collaboration with the Moldovan Department of Penitentiary Institutions for the training of prison staff.

-In this part you'll find out the basic information for the patient on substitution treatment, you'll read about how a patient can continue treatment after commencement or termination of prison sentence.
-At the end we describing the links between substitution therapy and treatment of blood-borne infections (eg HIV / AIDS, HBV, HCV) and others (eg tuberculosis or sexually transmitted diseases).
+In this part you'll find out the basic information for the patient on MAT, you'll read about how a patient can continue treatment after commencement or termination of prison sentence.
+At the end we describing the links between MAT and treatment of blood-borne infections (eg HIV / AIDS, HBV, HCV) and others (eg tuberculosis or sexually transmitted diseases).

-The information how a patient can continue treatment after commencement or termination of prison sentence
+The information how a patient can continue MAT after commencement or termination of prison sentence

-In this part we presentation of the ethical basis of substitution
+In this part we presentation of the ethical basis of MAT

 Drug addiction is subject to strong ideological and cultural conceptions, which influence treatment approaches and treatment goals of drug addiction.
 Access to treatments and the choice of treatments are often decided on ideological rather than medical considerations.